 "Blessed are the servants who to the end endure !
-Yet a little longer hope and tarry on, prove;
+Yet a little longer hope and tarry on,

-Yet a little longer, weak and weary one!
+Yet a little longer, weak and weary one !

-More to perfect patience, to grow in faith and love, More my strength and wisdom, and faithfulness to
+More to perfect patience, to grow in faith and love,

+More my strength and wisdom, and faithfulness to prove;

-Then the sailing orders the Captain shall bestow,- Slip the cable, let thee go !'
+Then the sailing orders the Captain shall bestow,- Slip the cable, let thee go !"

-UNBERANNTES.
+UNBEKANNTES.

-THE LONG GOODNIGHT.

-" Ich fahr dahir. mit Freuden."

-"Having a desire to depart, and to be with Christ; which is far better."---PHIL L 23

-I JOURNEY forth rejoicing,

-From this dark vale of tears, To heavenly joy and freedom, From earthly bonds and fears: Where Christ our Lord shall gather All His redeemed again, His kingdom to inherit,--Goodnight, till then!
+72 HYMNS FROM THE THE LONG GOODNIGHT.
+"Ich fahr dahin mit Freuden."
+"Having a desire to depart, and to be with Christ ; which is far better."-PHIL 1 23 I JOURNEY forth rejoicing, From this dark vale of tears.
+To heavenly joy and freedom, From earthly bonds and fears: Where Christ our Lord shall gather All His redeemed again, His kingdom to inherit,---Goodnight, till then !
+Go to thy quiet resting, Poor tenement of clay!
+From all thy pain and weakness I gladly haste away;

-Go to thy quiet resting, Poor tenement of clay !
-From all thy pain and weakness I gladly haste away; But still in faith confiding To find thee yet again, All glorious and immortal, Goodnight, till then !
+But still in faith confiding To find thee yet again, All glorious and immortal, Goodnight, till then !